eda-ricercatore/admin-notes/reviews/Kendall2020.md

 						+ weak or insubstantial
 						+ nonexistent
 	- Second paragraph.
-		* These not-so-rich Moms and caretakers/carers may be living in food deserts, where they cannot access (highly) affordable fresh produce (farm-produced crops, including fruits, vegetables, and grains).
+		* These not-so-rich Moms and caretakers/carers may be living in ***food deserts***, where they cannot access (highly) affordable fresh produce (farm-produced crops, including fruits, vegetables, and grains).
 			+ These food deserts are a result of systemic/structural inequity/racism.
 		* These not-so-rich Moms and caretakers/carers may be working long hours or multiple jobs that make it hard for them to prepare food for their children/dependents and clean up afterwards.
 		* These not-so-rich Moms and caretakers/carers may also have storage issues for these fresh produce.